 The Weekend MBA has been designed with interactivity in mind.
 The programme enables regular interaction with your peers, whilst you continue to excel in your demanding career.

-After an initial induction week, you will attend lectures at our campus in South Kensington, London for Friday, Saturday and Sunday morning approximately once a month.
-In the second year of study, you will then complete your electives, Capstone Consulting Experience and Global Experience Week*.
+After the initial induction, you will attend lectures at our campus in South Kensington, London for Friday, Saturday and Sunday morning approximately once a month.
+In the second year of study, you will then complete your electives, Capstone Consulting Experience and Global Experience Week.

 You’ll work collaboratively and test out new ideas and theories in a supportive environment where you can discuss what you’ve learned.
 You can then take new ideas back to your organisation where you apply them and then feedback your experiences in your syndicate groups and in the classroom on a regular basis.

 During the 21-month programme you will develop a strong international network of ambitious students, leading faculty, and business practitioners.
 Outside of the classroom our Careers service will ensure that you are equipped with the tools vital to fulfill your aspirations and secure your ideal role as a business leader.

 Completing this MBA will require you to take 32 – 46 days out of the office in a 21 month period, depending on the electives chosen.
 Induction week participation is mandatory.